MannLabs/alphadia/docs/methods/search_parameter_optimization.md

   min_steps: 2

 search_initial:
-  # Number of peak groups identified in the convolution score to classify with target decoy comeptition
+  # Number of peak groups identified in the convolution score to classify with target decoy competition
   initial_num_candidates: 1

   # initial ms1 tolerance in ppm